Keeping cool in Pitta season

 • Schedule in time out to relax.

-• If possible, try to get the majority of your work done in the cooler times of the day.
+• If possible, try to get the majority of work done in the cooler times of the day.

 • Eat in a calm environment, away from the computer or screens in general.